home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 Integrations that have followed the [Best practices for library authors](https://developers.home-assistant.io/docs/bluetooth/?_highlight=Best+practices#best-practices-for-library-authors) will automatically connect via the adapter with the best signal and failover to an active adapter if one becomes unavailable.

-## Passive Scanning
+## Passive scanning

-Passive Scanning on Linux can be enabled in the options flow per adapter if the host system runs BlueZ 5.63 or later with experimental features enabled.
+Passive scanning on Linux can be enabled in the options flow per adapter if the host system runs BlueZ 5.63 or later with experimental features enabled.
 This functionality is available with Home Assistant Operating System 9.4 and later.

 Many integrations require active scanning and may not function when scanning is passive.